JulieMurray/buildr-documentation/user/pages/03.style/02.using-child-themes/docs.md

 **In order to activate the javascript for the child theme it is necessary to click the Compress scripts button.**

 ![Compress](compress.png)

+## Developer notes

+## Syntax for images in child themes

+**Images in the template folder**
+In order to reference an image located in the templates/buildr/images folder developers need to use the following syntax:

+	background-image: url("../../../images/grid.png")

+Where @{image-path} references the path tot he template's image folder.

+**Images in the Joomla images folder**

+	background-image: url("../../../../../images/deep-water.jpeg")